shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ### Continuous Torque Test

 * **Methodology:** To assess the actuator's ability to sustain torque over time, a continuous torque test was devised.
-Given the motor's specified continuous current limit of 22A, which translates to approximately 10 ft-lbs from our torque graph, a 5lb dumbbell was attached to a weighted band.
+Given the motor's specified continuous current limit of 22A, I measured to give 10 ft-lbs (see graph above), a 5lb dumbbell was attached to a weighted band.
 The Shactuator then performed a series of "robot curls" to evaluate its endurance under continuous load.
 It showed no signs of performance degredation after 1 minute of operation. <br>
 **NOTE**: A house fan was used in this operation as a safety measure to stir the air.

 ### Backlash Evaluation